kolynzb/PM_Tutor/0x00-Foundations_of_Project_Mangement/0x03-organizational-culture.md

 - Understand your impact
   - Beware of your role as a change agent
     - _A person from the insife an organizaation who hels the organization transfrom by focusing on improving organizational effectiveness and development_

+# Change Management
+- _The process of delivering your complete project and getting people to adopt it_.